abdusco/abdus.dev/src/posts/fixing-wsl2-localhost-access-issue/fixing-wsl2-localhost-access-issue.md

 }
 ```

-Save this file as `wsl.ps1` and run it to add an entry for WSL in hosts file.
+Save this file as `wsl.ps1` and run it as admin to add an entry for WSL in hosts file.

 ```cmd
 powershell -file wsl.ps1